corefunctiondev/n4g-1000/replit.md

-# N4G-1000 Digital Turntable Interface
+# N4G-1000 Digital Player Interface

 ## Overview

-This is a full-stack web application that replicates the functionality of professional DJ equipment (N4G-1000 style digital turntables) in a browser environment.
+This is a full-stack web application that replicates the functionality of professional DJ equipment (N4G-1000 style digital players) in a browser environment.
 The application provides dual-deck mixing capabilities with real-time audio processing, waveform visualization, and professional DJ controls.

 ## System Architecture